Photography by Aaron McLean

 Preserved lemon and spices really work their magic on lamb, giving it a spicy sweetness which tastes just as good as it smells during cooking.

 2 Preheat oven to 210°C (410°F).
 Transfer lamb to a shallow roasting tin positioning it fat side up.
 Tuck garlic and lemon into any crevices in lamb to prevent them burning, or tuck under meat.
-Roast for 25 minutes.
+Roast for 12 minutes for a small piece of lamb (see Recipe Notes below for more details).

 3 Remove from oven, season with sea salt, then rest lamb for 10-12 minutes before slicing thinly with a long sharp knife.
 Arrange on a warmed platter.
 Skim fat off roasting juices then spoon juices over the sliced lamb.
 Alternatively, use a fat separating jug.
 Serve immediately.